linode/docs/docs/guides/tools-reference/tools/how-to-use-tldr-pages/index.md

 ## How to Install tldr

 To interact with tldr-pages, you can use one of the `tldr` clients.
-These give you access to tldr-pages from the command line or other, in some cases, other platforms.
+These give you access to tldr-pages from the command line or, in some cases, other platforms.

-Several `tldr` clients are available, and you can see the full listing on the check out the `tldr` [GitHub page](https://github.com/tldr-pages/tldr#how-do-i-use-it).
+Several `tldr` clients are available, and you can see the full listing on the `tldr` [GitHub page](https://github.com/tldr-pages/tldr#how-do-i-use-it).

-This guide gives you installation steps for two of the more popular clients, one using Node.js and the other using Python 3.
-Take a look at the each client's section below to see how you can install the clients on your Linux system.
+This guide gives you installation steps for two of the most popular `tldr` clients, one using **Node.js** and the other using **Python 3**.
+Take a look at each of the `tldr` client's in the below sections to see how you can install the `tldr` clients on your Linux system.

 ### Using Node.js